 With just a few simple ingredients, you’ll be on your way to making bakery-style Italian Butter Cookies!
 For a real treat, you can make jam sandwich cookies out of them and dip them in chocolate!

 Have you ever experienced your taste buds changing?
-Like, one day you’re a stalwart chocolate ice cream fan, but the next… you’re ALL about the vanilla?
-This happened to me a few years ago and I’m thrilled to announce that I’ve been struck by this phenomenon once again!
+Like, one day you’re a stalwart chocolate ice cream fan, but the next… you’re ALL about vanilla?
+This happened to me a few years ago and I’m thrilled to announce that I’ve been struck by this phenomenon once again.
 Hence, these Italian Butter Cookies coming into the picture.
 But first, a little exposition!

 Growing up in Brooklyn, I was (and still am) basically surrounded by Italian bakeries.
 With rows upon rows of cookies and cannoli shells on hand, it’s safe to say that these bakeries are staples of good ol’ Brooklyn.
 Unfortunately, I was never really a fan of their cookies; to me, a lot of them seemed to have a very distinct almond flavor that I just wasn’t into.

 And to add insult to injury, it seemed like no holiday gathering was complete without a massive pile of these cookies, all wrapped up and ready to eat.
 Well, all of this has changed and WOOF.
 I can’t tell you how dangerous this is for my diet.

 When we celebrated Christmas with my mom and her boyfriend last year (can’t believe I am referring to 2017 as “last year”), this bundle of cookies inevitably made its way to the table and I decided to give the jam sandwich cookies allllll the way at the bottom a try.
 Next thing you know, I’m five cookies heavier and I’ve got a few more stashed away in my bag to eat at home.
 Once the leftovers were gone, I decided to find a way to make them at home, so here we are!